el-thobhy/Vegetable-Classification/README.md

 # Vegetable-Classification
-Image Classification Using CNN and Deployment
+Image Classification Using CNN and Deployment tflite